yracine/device-type.myecobee/README.md

 You should already have an ecobee username and password, if not go to https://www.ecobee.com/home/ecobeeLogin.jsp

 Go through the authentication process using My ecobee Init.
+To do so, please press on the "ecobee> Required" button in the middle of the screen.

 If needed, watch "how to setup ecobee" video (but use My ecobee Init instead of the Smarttings labs script) as the authentication process is similar.